 • You're earning €10,000+ and can't physically manage the volume of DMs and operations

-• The agency genuinely specializes in something you can't replicate — like specific paid ad channels
+• The agency genuinely specialises in something you can't replicate, like specific paid ad channels

 But notice: none of those situations require a permanent 50% split.
-The industry normalizes that number because creators don't know what they're signing.
+The industry normalises that number because creators don't know what they're signing.
 You're paying for the system, not for a partner.

 The deeper issue with agency relationships is what they do to your long-term position.
 When you don't own your system, you can't replicate it.
 If the agency drops you, you're back to zero — no process, no playbook, no compounding knowledge.
 They keep the IP.
 You keep nothing.